Cooch Behar: Geography

-The Torsa river flows by the western side of town.
+The Torsa River flows by the western side of town.
 Heavy rains often cause strong river currents and flooding.
-The turbulent water carries huge amounts of sand, silt, and pebbles, which have an adverse effect on crop production as well as on the hydrology of the region.
-Alluvial deposits form the soil, which is acidic.
+The turbulent water carries huge amounts of sand, silt, and pebbles, which hurt crop production as well as the hydrology of the region.
+Alluvial deposits from the soil, which is acidic.
 The soil depth varies from 15 to 50 cm, superimposed on a bed of sand.
 The foundation materials are igneous and metamorphic rocks at a depth of 1000 to 1500 m.
 The soil has low levels of nitrogen with moderate levels of potassium and phosphorus.
 Deficiencies of boron, zinc, calcium, magnesium, and sulphur are high.

 Cooch Behar is a flat region with a slight southeastern slope along which the main rivers of the district flow.
-Most of the highland areas are in the Sitalkuchi region, and most of the low-lying lands lie in Dinhata region.
+Most highland areas are in the Sitalkuchi region, and most low-lying lands lie in the Dinhata region.
 The elevation of the town is 48 meters above mean sea level.
 The Torsa river flows by the western side of town.
 The rivers in the district of Cooch Behar generally flow from northwest to southeast.
 Six rivers that cut through the district are the Teesta, Jaldhaka, Torsha, Kaljani, Raidak, Gadadhar, and Ghargharia.

-The town of Cooch Behar and its surrounding regions face deforestation due to increasing demand for fuel and timber, as well as air pollution from increasing vehicular traffic.
-The local flora includes palms, bamboos, creepers, ferns, orchids, aquatic plants, fungi, timber, grass, vegetables, and fruit trees.
-Migratory birds, along with many local species, are found in the city, especially around the Sagardighi and other water bodies.
+The town of Cooch Behar and its surrounding regions face deforestation due to increasing demand for fuel and timber, along with air pollution from increasing vehicular traffic.
+The local flora includes palms, bamboo, creepers, ferns, orchids, aquatic plants, fungi, timber, grass, vegetables, and fruit trees.
+Migratory birds and many local species are found in the city, especially around the Sagardighi and other water bodies.

-In 1976 Cooch Behar district became home to the Jaldapara Wildlife Sanctuary (now Jaldapara National Park), which has an area of 217 km2.
+In 1976, the Cooch Behar district became home to the Jaldapara Wildlife Sanctuary (now Jaldapara National Park), which has an area of 217 km2.
 It shares the park with the Alipurduar district.

 Climate

-Cooch Behar has a moderate climate characterized by heavy rainfall during the monsoons and slight rainfall from October to March.
+Cooch Behar has a moderate climate characterised by heavy rainfall during the monsoons and slight rainfall from October to March.
 The city does not experience very high temperatures at any time of the year.
-The daily maximum temperature is 32.7 °C in August, the hottest month and the daily minimum temperature is 9.2 °C in January, the coldest month.
+The daily maximum temperature is 32.7 °C in August, the hottest month, and the daily minimum temperature is 9.2 °C in January, the coldest month.
 The highest temperature in Cooch Behar was 41.0 °C, recorded on 11 September 1977; the lowest temperature recorded was 3.3 °C, reported on 28 January 1982.
 The atmosphere is highly humid.
 The rainy season lasts from June to September.
 The average annual rainfall in the city is 3,562 mm.